Skip to main content

 note

-Developers and SecOps users can request exemptions, but only SecOps users can approve them.
+Security Testing Developers and Security Testing SecOps users can request exemptions, but only Security Testing SecOps users can approve them.

-Here are some situations where you might want to request an exemption for a specific issue:
+Here are some reasons wny your organization might want to exempt an issue:

-• Your organization has infrastructure and policies in place to mitigate the security risks of the issue.
+• Your organization has practices in place to mitigate the security risks of the issue.

 • The security risk is low and remediation would require too much effort or expense.

-• The scanner identifies this as a vulnerability but it is, in fact, a false positive.
+• The scanner detects an issue but it is, in fact, a false positive.

-• You can specify a time limit for an exemption (for example, expires in 7 days).
-In some cases, you might want to exempt an issue so you can deploy an important release.
-You could request an exemption if it expires within your organization's SLA for fixing security issues.
+• You need to exempt an issue so you can deploy a hotfix.
+In this case, you can request a temporary exemption that expires within your organization's SLA for fixing security issues.

 • There are currently no known fixes or remediation steps available for the detected vulnerability.
 You might want to enable Harness AI Development Assistant (AIDA™) to help you remediate your issues using AI.